AshridgeTechnologies/elemento/stories/Backlog.md

 Bugs
 ----
+- Form can contain things that cannot be reset like Calculation, Button
+- Calculation: cannot refer directly to properties of value in expressions, so this doesn't work:
+  - `const Booking = Elemento.useObjectState(pathWith('Booking'), new Calculation.State({value: MainServerApp.GetOwnBooking(BookingId)}))
+    const StartDate = Elemento.useObjectState(pathWith('StartDate'), new DateInput.State({value: Booking.StartDate}))`
+- ListElement errors if items is null (as it is with a pending result)
+- Preview cannot reload named pages - service worker gives 404
 - Does not show preview on new project - sw gives 404 - until reload frame
 - Memory leak in Studio - probably the number of versions of code (try changing export to return a pseudo module and using Function)
 - Previews are mixed up if open two projects in different tabs